+- Arkansas State University-Jonesboro

+- o BAS Organizational Supervision

-(Transfer to Arkansas State University-Jonesboro and University of Arkansas Fort Smith)
+- University of Arkansas Fort Smith

+- o Bachelor of Applied Science

 Southern Arkansas University Tech's Production Technician program provides skills-based training that leads to demonstrative mastery of the core competencies of manufacturing production at the front-line (entry-level through front-line supervisor) through successful completion of the certification assessments.
 The goal of the certification program is to raise the level of performance of production workers both to assist the individual in finding higher-wage jobs and to help employers ensure their workforce increases the company's productivity and competitiveness.